-- 509.1a The defending player chooses which creatures that he or she controls, if any, will block.
+- 509.1a The defending player chooses which creatures they control, if any, will block.
 The chosen creatures must be untapped.
-For each of the chosen creatures, the defending player chooses one creature for it to block that's attacking him, her, or a planeswalker he or she controls. - 509.1b The defending player checks each creature he or she controls to see whether it's affected by any restrictions (effects that say a creature can't block, or that it can't block unless some condition is met).
+For each of the chosen creatures, the defending player chooses one creature for it to block that's attacking that player or a planeswalker they control. - 509.1b The defending player checks each creature they control to see whether it's affected by any restrictions (effects that say a creature can't block, or that it can't block unless some condition is met).
 If any restrictions are being disobeyed, the declaration of blockers is illegal.